CERTCC/SSVC/doc/version_1/047_treesForVulMgmt_4.md

 A stakeholder might have information to communicate about some decision points but not others.
 If SSVC uses this format to list the values that are in play for a particular vulnerability, there is no need for a special "I don't know" marker.

-The merit in this "list all values" approach is when the stakeholder knows that the value for a decision point may be A or B, but not C.
+The merit in this "list all values" approach emerges when the stakeholder knows that the value for a decision point may be A or B, but not C.
 For example, say the analyst knows that [*Value Density*](#value-density) is [diffuse](#value-density) but does not know the value for [*Automatability](#automatability).
 Then the analyst can usefully restrict [*Utility*](#utility) to one of [laborious](#utility) or [efficient](#utility).
 In abbreviated form, write this as `U:LE`.
 As discussed below, information can change over time.
-Partial information may, but is not required to, be sharpened over time into a precise value for the decision point.
+Partial information may be, but is not required to be, sharpened over time into a precise value for the decision point.

     - TODO fix #29 here (changing information)